01enix/CS4900-Final-Project---Team-5/README.md

    NOTE: This program was designed to run on Windows but will work with other OS but LI commands may vary.

-   -cd to the path of the project file
+   -change the working directory to the path of the project file

    ![image](https://github.com/user-attachments/assets/718ef8d5-c952-4020-83dc-432f82c60b0e)